gimpus/vlc-bluray-files-guide/README.md

   3. Copy the path and replace `<Your UserName>` with your actual username on your computer. paste in file explorer path

-The keysdb.cfg file included in the repo may be out of date, https://vlc-bluray.whoknowsmy.name/files/KEYDB.cfg has a version that is much bigger in size.
-HOWEVER
-I did not test it to see if it works and the website linked certificate has expired.
-So be careful.

 ++++++++++++++++++++++++